MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ---
 # Overview of Windows Programming in C++

 There are several broad categories of Windows applications that you can create with C++.
-Each has its own programming model and set of Windows-specific libraries, but the C++ standard library as well as third-party C++ libraries can be used in any of them.
+Each has its own programming model and set of Windows-specific libraries, but the C++ standard library and third-party C++ libraries can be used in any of them.

 ## Command line (console) applications

 C++ console applications run from the command line in a console window and can display text output only.
 For more information, see [Console Applications](console-applications-in-visual-cpp.md).

 ## Native desktop client applications

-The term *native desktop client applicaton* refers to a C or C++ windowed application that uses the original native [Windows C APIs and/or COM APIs](/windows/desktop/apiindex/windows-api-list) to access the operating system.
-Those APIs are themselves written mostly in C. When creating this kind of application, you have the choice of programming directly against a C-style message loop that processes operating system events, or using *Microsoft Foundation Classes* (MFC), a C++ library that wraps Win32 in a way that is somewhat object-oriented.
-Neither approach is considered "modern" compared to the Universal Windows Platform (see below), but both are still totally supported and have millions of lines of code running in the world today.
+The term *native desktop client application* refers to a C or C++ windowed application that uses the original native [Windows C APIs and/or Component Object Model (COM) APIs](/windows/desktop/apiindex/windows-api-list) to access the operating system.
+Those APIs are themselves written mostly in C. When creating this kind of application, you have the choice of programming directly against a C-style message loop that processes operating system events, or using *Microsoft Foundation Classes* (MFC), a C++ library that wraps Win32 in a way that is lightly object-oriented.
+Neither approach is considered "modern" compared to the Universal Windows Platform (UWP), but both are still fully supported and have millions of lines of code running in the world today.
 A Win32 application that runs in a window requires the developer to work explicitly with Windows messages inside a Windows procedure function.
 Despite the name, a Win32 application can be compiled as a 32-bit (x86) or 64-bit (x64) binary.
 In the Visual Studio IDE, the terms x86 and Win32 are synonymous.

 To get started with traditional Windows C++ programming, see [Get Started with Win32 and C++](/windows/desktop/LearnWin32/learn-to-program-for-windows).
 After you gain some understanding of Win32, it will be easier to learn about [MFC Desktop Applications](../mfc/mfc-desktop-applications.md).
 For an example of a traditional C++ desktop application that uses sophisticated graphics, see [Hilo: Developing C++ Applications for Windows](https://msdn.microsoft.com/library/windows/desktop/ff708696.aspx).

 ### C++ or .NET?

-For most desktop application scenarios (in other words, not targeting UWP), consider using C# to create the user interface.
-This is because .NET programming is generally less complex, less error-prone, and has a more modern object-oriented API than Win32 or MFC.
-In most cases, its performance is more than adequate. .NET features the Windows Presentation Foundation (WPF) for rich graphics, and you can consume Win32 as well as the modern Windows Runtime API (see UWP below).
+In general, .NET programming is less complex, less error-prone, and has a more modern object-oriented API than Win32 or MFC.
+In most cases, its performance is more than adequate. .NET features the Windows Presentation Foundation (WPF) for rich graphics, and you can consume both Win32 and the modern Windows Runtime API.
 As a general rule, we recommend using C++ for desktop applications when you require:

 - precise control over memory usage
 - the utmost economy in power consumption